Leipzig Go Top In Germany Ahead Of Bayern, Dortmund Showdown - UrduPoint

 Union Berlin climbed to fourth with a 5-0 home thrashing of strugglers Arminia Bielefeld.

-Former Germany striker Max Kruse helped set up Union's first three goals, then converted a late penalty in an outstanding display by the 32-year-old.
+Former Germany striker Max Kruse helped set up Union's first three goals, then converted a late penalty.

+After just three minutes, Japan winger Keita Endo scored his first goal for Union when he swept home Sheraldo Becker's final pass after Kruse's superb long pass.

+Endo went off with an injury soon after, but Union kept up the pressure as Kruse set up the next two goals for centre-back Robert Andrich and winger Becker.

 At the other end of the table, bottom side Mainz were held to a 2-2 draw at home to Schalke, who sit one place above them and have now gone 23 games without a league win dating back to January.